 Delhi High Court Interprets Scope of Section 107A of the Indian Patent Act:

-On November 2014, in Bayer Corporation Vs. Natco Pharma Limited, the High Court of Delhi examined the scope of India’s Bolar exemption.
+In November 2014, in Bayer Corporation Vs. Natco Pharma Limited, the High Court of Delhi examined the scope of India’s Bolar exemption.
 Specifically, the issue to be decided in this case was whether the exportation of an active pharmaceutical ingredient (API) constituted a defense to infringement under Section 107A of the Patents Act.

-Petitioner (Bayer Corporation) was granted a patent (IN215758) for a pharmaceutical product titled “Nexavar” (compound being Sorafenib Tosylate) which is used for the treatment of patients with advanced stages of kidney and liver cancer.
-Natco (respondent no. 5) applied for and was granted a “compulsory license” to manufacture pharmaceutical products which were covered under the Bayer’s patent on the ground that reasonable requirement of the public with respect to the aforesaid product was not met and it was not made available at reasonable and affordable price.
+The petitioner (Bayer Corporation) was granted a patent (IN215758) for a pharmaceutical product titled “Nexavar” (compound being Sorafenib Tosylate) which is used for the treatment of patients with advanced stages of kidney and liver cancer.
+Natco (respondent no. 5) applied for and was granted a “compulsory license” to manufacture pharmaceutical products which were covered under Bayer’s patent on the ground that reasonable requirement of the public with respect to the aforesaid product was not met and it was not made available at reasonable and affordable price.
 Specifically, the “compulsory license” was “solely for the purpose of making, using, offering for sale and selling the drug covered by the patent for the purpose of treating HCC and RCC in humans within the territory of India”.
 Subsequently, Natco started manufacturing the product under the brand name ‘Sorafenat’ but was not permitted to export the same.

 Bayer allegedly received information that Natco was exporting the API, Sorafenib Tosylate outside India in violation of the terms of the compulsory license.
 Consequently, Bayer filed a writ petition with the Court requesting that the product covered under the compulsory license be confiscated and any consignment for export be seized.
 On March 26, 2014, the Court passed an interim order directing Natco to ensure that no consignment containing Sorafenib Tosylate covered by the compulsory license was exported.

-In the mean time, an application was filed by Natco before the court inter alia praying for permission to export 1 kg of Sorafenib Tosylate (API) to a Chinese pharmaceutical company for the purpose of conducting development/clinical studies and trials.
+In the meantime, an application was filed by Natco before the court inter alia praying for permission to export 1 kg of Sorafenib Tosylate (API) to a Chinese pharmaceutical company for the purpose of conducting development/clinical studies and trials.
 Natco produced a certificate from the Chinese company stating that the company required 1 kg of Sorafenib for the purpose of “formulation R&D purpose and the same was not intended for any commercial purpose”.

-Natco argued that the 1 kg of Sorafenib was required for conducting regulatory studies in China and despite the compulsory license, export of the API was exempt by virtue of Section 107A of the Patents Act, 1970.
+Natco argued that the 1 kg of Sorafenib was required for conducting regulatory studies in China and despite the compulsory license, the export of the API was exempt by virtue of Section 107A of the Patents Act, 1970.
 Bayer argued that the regulatory approvals in China were being sought by the Chinese Pharma company and not by Natco, and hence Section 107A would not apply.
-Bayer further argued that exportation of Sorafenib was not permitted by the terms of the compulsory license and would not fall within the scope of Section 107A.
+Bayer further argued that the exportation of Sorafenib was not permitted by the terms of the compulsory license and would not fall within the scope of Section 107A.
 Bayer stressed that the use of Sorafenib by a third party for development purposes did not entitle Natco to infringe Bayer’s patent.
-Additionally, Bayer argued that because Natco was not conducting any development studies, exportation of Sorafenib to China could not be construed to be solely for uses related to the development and submission of information required by any regulatory authority.
-Finally, Bayer noted that Section 107A did not permit export of Bayer’s product because the word “export” was missing from the section 107A.
+Additionally, Bayer argued that because Natco was not conducting any development studies, the exportation of Sorafenib to China could not be construed to be solely for uses related to the development and submission of information required by any regulatory authority.
+Finally, Bayer noted that Section 107A did not permit the export of Bayer’s product because the word “export” was missing from the section 107A.

-After a review of the facts, the Court accepted that the product Natco sought to export was not for commercial purposes since the amount was only sufficient to make 1000 to 2000 tablets (which was approximately the single trial batch size required by the Chinese Regulatory Authorities).
+After a review of the facts, the Court accepted that the product Natco sought to export was not for commercial purposes since the amount was only sufficient to make 1000 to 2000 tablets (which was approximately the single-trial batch size required by the Chinese Regulatory Authorities).
 Thus, according to the Court, the only question that had to be addressed was whether Section 107A covered export of a patented product for use by an overseas importer to conduct studies and generate data for the purpose of seeking regulatory approval in that country.

-Bayer relied heavily on the history of Bolar exemption in US (which allows sale only in the United States) and the Polish decision ‘Polpharma’ to contend that the applicability of Section 107A of the Act must be restricted to only self-use.
+Bayer relied heavily on the history of Bolar exemption in the US (which allows sale only in the United States) and the Polish decision ‘Polpharma’ to contend that the applicability of Section 107A of the Act must be restricted to only self-use.

 The Court rejecting the reliance placed by Bayer on ‘Polpharma’, held that a sale which is related to submission of information as required by any law in India or outside India would be permissible by virtue of Section 107A.
 The Court further stated that the exclusion to a patentee’s right as provided under Section 107A is wider than the exceptions provided by the laws of the U.S.